Bahamas Human Rights Report April 2018

-The Commonwealth of The Bahamas is a constitutional, parliamentary democracy with a population of approximately 342,400, including an estimated 30,000 undocumented Haitians.
-Prime Minister Hubert Ingraham's Free National Movement (FNM) regained control of the government in May 2007 elections that observers found to be generally free and fair.
-The civilian authorities generally maintained effective control over security forces.
+The Commonwealth of the Bahamas is a constitutional, parliamentary democracy.
+Prime Minister Hubert Minnis’s Free National Movement won control of the government in May elections that international observers found free and fair.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

 The constitution prohibits torture and cruel, inhuman, or degrading treatment or punishment.
 At times citizens and visitors alleged instances of police abuse of criminal suspects.

 Foreign male prisoners frequently reported threats and targeting by prison guards at the Bahamas Department of Corrections (BDOC).
 For example, a Bahamian-U.S. dual citizen reported in June that BDOC officials placed a bag over his head and beat him with a golf club.

 Prison and Detention Center Conditions

 Prison and detention center conditions failed to meet international standards in some areas, and conditions at the government’s only prison remained harsh due to overcrowding, poor nutrition, and inadequate sanitation.

 Physical Conditions: Overcrowding, poor sanitation, and inadequate access to medical care and drinking water remained problems in the men’s maximum-security block.
 In October the Ministry of National Security reported the block held 975 inmates in spaces designed to hold approximately 375 inmates when constructed in 1953.
 The minister of national security reported that the BDOC facility, originally built to hold 1,000 prisoners, held 1,676 inmates as of October.
 The ministry reported one prisoner death; the matter was before the Coroner’s Court of Inquiry.